-Discussion: Because of the increase in time required to process mail through the U.S. Postal Service since 9-11, the Office has determined that additional flexibility in the use of comparable document delivery services is needed.
+Discussion: Because of the increase in time

+required to process mail through the U.S.

+Postal Service since 9-11, the Office has determined that additional flexibility of personal delivery is needed, as long as that deof the Capitol and the Capitol Police.